surniaulula/wpsso-rrssb/readme.txt

 	* None
 * *Developer Notes*
 	* Renamed WpssoAdmin get_site_use() to get_option_site_use() for WPSSO v3.40.11-1.
-	* Renamed the 'table.sucom-setting' class to 'table.sucom-settings' for WPSSO v3.40.11-1.
+	* Renamed the 'table.sucom-setting' CSS class to 'table.sucom-settings' for WPSSO v3.40.11-1.

 **Version 1.4.13-1 (2017/03/31)**